coffee2code/add-admin-css/readme.txt

 Tested up to: 5.7
 Stable tag: 1.9.1

-Interface for easily defining additional CSS (inline and/or by URL) to be added to all administration pages.
+Easily define additional CSS (inline and/or by URL) to be added to all administration pages.

 == Description ==